BRGM/ComPASS/doc/introduction.rst

     python3 setup.py develop --build-type Debug -j 4 -DComPASS_WITH_water2ph_PHYSICS=ON

-will compile in `Debug` mode with 4 compilation threads and will activate the *water2ph* physics.
+will compile in `Debug` mode with 4 compilation threads and will activate the *water2ph* physics,

   .. code-block:: shell